 Step Up My Kids’ College Savings

 College is seriously expensive.
-Specifically, the average cost of tuition at a four-year institution was $28,123 per year, as of the 2018-19 school year, according to the National Center for Education Statistics.
+Specifically, the average cost of tuition at a public four-year institution was $9,400 per year, rising to $37,600 per year at a private nonprofit institution, as of the 2019-20 school year, according to the National Center for Education Statistics.

 If our kids decide to go to college, my husband and I don’t want them to graduate with a mountain of student loan debt that will take decades to repay.
 Therefore, we need to start saving more for their education.